ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 Yes, when you create a NodePort Service, Kubernetes automatically creates a ClusterIP Service.
 Otherwise, NodePort would have a hard time figuring out where to send the traffic received on that node.
 What group of Pods should it reach?
 ClusterIP helps NodePort send traffic to the correct Pod.
 It also allows other Pods in the cluster to reach one of the Pods in that group using the virtual IP address provided by the ClusterIP Service.

-Does NodePort have external IP?
+Does NodePort have an external IP?

 Conclusion